torognes/vsearch/README.md

 We have implemented a tool called VSEARCH which supports the following commands: `usearch_global`, `cluster_smallmem`, `cluster_fast`, `derep_fulllength`, `sortbysize`, `sortbylength` and `maskfasta`, as well as almost all their options.

+VSEARCH stands for vectorized search, as the tool takes advantage of parallelism in the form of SIMD vectorization to perform accurate alignments at high speed.

+Searches have been parallelized using threads and SIMD.
+VSEARCH includes a SIMD vectorized full global aligner, while USEARCH uses a heuristic seed and extend aligner.

 VSEARCH does not support amino acid sequences, local alignments, or chimera detection.
 These features may be added in the future.

-Searches have been parallelized using threads and SIMD.
-VSEARCH includes a SIMD vectorized full global aligner, while USEARCH uses a heuristic seed and extend aligner.

 Exactly the same option names as USEARCH version 7 has been used in order to make VSEARCH an almost drop-in replacement.